Erika Kirk: Personal life

-Erika and Charlie Kirk started dating in New York City in 2019, and they became engaged in December 2020.
+Erika and Charlie Kirk began dating in New York City in 2019, and became engaged in December 2020.
 Charlie was the co-founder of Turning Point USA (TPUSA).
 They married on May 8, 2021, in Scottsdale.
-TPUSA funded a wedding reception, held at the Fairmont Scottsdale Princess hotel, coinciding with the organization's ninth anniversary.
-Erika was frequently seen at Charlie's events.
-The couple went on to have two children, a daughter born in 2022 and a son born in 2024.
+TPUSA funded a wedding reception at the Fairmont Scottsdale Princess hotel, coinciding with the organization's ninth anniversary.
+She was frequently seen at Charlie's events.
+The couple had two children, a daughter born in 2022 and a son born in 2024.

-On September 10, 2025, Kirk's husband was assassinated while speaking at Utah Valley University, a stop of his American Comeback tour.
-She subsequently gave a widely reported address from TPUSA headquarters, pledging to carry on her husband's activities.
-On September 18, it was announced that she had been named CEO of TPUSA.
+On September 10, 2025, Charlie was assassinated while speaking at Utah Valley University during his American Comeback tour.
+She later delivered a widely reported address from TPUSA headquarters, pledging to continue her husband's work.